readthedocs/readthedocs.org/docs/user/unofficial-projects.rst

 --------------------------

 The main idea behind this policy is that Read the Docs serves the community.
-Every user is invited to upload content under the Terms of Use, understanding that it is at the sole risk of the user.
+Every user is invited to upload content under :doc:`/terms-of-service`, understanding that it is at the sole risk of the user.

 While Read the Docs is not a backup service, the core team of Read the Docs does their best to keep content accessible indefinitely in its published form.
 However, in certain edge cases,